-- Bamboo Harvester was the name of the palomino show horse that played Mr. Ed.
-However, his stunt double, Pumpkin, was actually a Quarter horse.
-They looked almost identical except for a gold spot on Pumpkin's white patch.
-The coloration was covered up with white make-up for filming.
+- Bamboo Harvester was the name of the palomino show horse that played Mister Ed.
+His stunt double's name was Pumpkin, a Quarter horse.
+The only major difference between the two breeds was a gold spot on Pumpkin, which the show's cast covered with white make-up before filming.

-- Because Bamboo Harvester only took direction from his trainer, Hilton had to be on set for every shot.
+- Bamboo Harvester acted based on direction from trainer Les Hilton, who was on set for every shot.

-- Actor Alan Young had to dye his naturally blonde hair a darker color because his locks blended in too much with the horse on the black-and-white screen.
+- Alan Young had to dye his naturally blonde hair a darker color for the show; He blended in with Bamboo Harvester's coat on the black-and-white screen!

-- Clint Eastwood appeared as himself in the episode "Clint Eastwood Meets Mister Ed"
+- Clint Eastwood appeared as himself in an episode titled, "Clint Eastwood Meets Mister Ed"

-- The production company decided the tv series would begin in syndication.
-CBS picked it up.
+- The production company decided the decade-long tv series would begin in syndication as CBS picked it up.